cybercase/webminidisc/README.md

 Determined to make it work on my modern Mac, after some googling, I found out about the [linux-minidisc](https://github.com/glaubitz/linux-minidisc) project.
 They've done an amazing job in reversing the NetMD protocol.

 After a quick inspection to the source code I realized the project could be easily ported to javascript (either node and the browser) using the WebUSB api, so I created [netmd-js](https://github.com/cybercase/netmd-js).
-Then, on top of that I've build **Web MiniDisc** to manage the music on my device without the need of downloading and installing any dedicated software.
+Then, on top of that I've built **Web MiniDisc** to manage the music on my device without the need of downloading and installing any dedicated software.

 That's it.
 It was a LOT of fun :).